datacamp-content-public/courses-anomaly-detection-in-python/slides/chapter_1_d91f4543e9bba8946b450fbc3beaa543.md

 ```

 `@part1`
-Bring in Pandas and Matplotlib for usage across this course.
+Bring in Pandas, Numpy and Matplotlib for usage across this course.

 ```
 #read dataset